 Programs seeking initial accreditation can obtain application information on the CoA-NDT website, www.CoA-NDT.org.
 Currently accredited programs will be sent reevaluation information one (1) year prior to the due date of the self-study.
-Once the self-study (initial and continuing) is received by the CoA-NDT, staff will complete an Executive Analysis of the Self-Study Report to identify missing or incomplete materials.
-Self-Study may be returned to the program when there is significant missing or incomplete information.
-The Self Study Report will be assigned to two (2) CoA-NDT approved reviewers for their analysis.
-At least one reviewer will be a current member of the Committee.
+Once the self-study (initial and continuing) is received by the CoA-NDT, it is reviewed by a minimum of two (2) members of the Committee.
+A written assessment from each reviewer is presented to the Committee at a scheduled meeting.
+The Committee determines whether to proceed with a site visit or request further information from the applicant program.